Mjz86/c_colon/README.md

  4. identifier contents(AST & JIT-IR &  IR & binary) :
- lists all the identifiers and their relevant AST/IR/asm code, also , each of the identifiers lists who their dependancies.
+ lists all the identifiers and their relevant AST/IR/asm code, also , each of the identifiers lists who their dependancies. this includes but is not limited to : call graph, refrence graph,  abi graph, static variables used, register pressure, optimization qualifier and  ect.

   5. import library:
   lists all the dependancies from the web C colon repository.